Stand Up and Scream

 Stand Up and Scream is the debut studio album by English rock band Asking Alexandria.
-It was released on 15 September 2009 through Sumerian Records and was produced by Joey Sturgis.
-The album has charted at number 170 on the Billboard 200, number 29 on Top Independent albums, and number 4 on Top Heatseekers.
-The record managed to remain at the Top Heatseekers chart at position number 36 until the end of July 2010.
+Produced by Joey Sturgis, it was released on 15 September 2009 through Sumerian Records.
+The album has peaked at No. 170 on the Billboard 200, No. 29 on Top Independent albums, and No. 4 on Heatseekers Albums.
+The record managed to remain on the Heatseekers Albums chart at No. 36 until the end of July 2010.

+The album is now considered a landmark in the metalcore genre.
+The album's sound was emulated by numerous bands during the first half of the 2010s.

 Background

 The title of the album is chosen from a lyric in the second track "Final Episode (Let's Change the Channel)", where the relevant line within the chorus reads "Just stand up and scream, the tainted clock is counting down".

-Six of the tracks featured on the album have previously been released digitally through the band's MySpace and PureVolume accounts.
+Six of the tracks featured on the album had demo counterparts released early on through the band's MySpace and PureVolume accounts.
 These include, "Nobody Don't Dance No More", "Final Episode (Let's Change the Channel)", "A Candlelit Dinner with Inamorta", "Not the American Average", "A Single Moment of Sincerity", and "I Was Once, Possibly, Maybe, Perhaps, a Cowboy King".
-When downloaded, the ID3 tags displayed Demo or Demo 2008 as the songs relevant album.
-There are both minor and more noticeable alterations in all of the songs released on the album in comparison to those released digitally in 2008.
+When downloaded, the ID3 tags displayed Demo or Demo 2008.

 The song "Hey There Mr. Brooks" is written as a homage to the film, Mr. Brooks.
 Its lyrics feature many references to scenes in the film.

-Musical style
+Music and lyrics

 Stand Up and Scream incorporates elements of melodic metalcore, trance, techno, and pop.
+Alternative Press cateogorized the album as "scene music", and said it also incorporates elements of emo and screamo.
 The album employs death growls, clean vocals, staccato guitar riffs, open-note drop-tuned breakdowns, and synthesizer leads.
 The album drew comparisons to Bring Me the Horizon.

+The album's instrumentation is considered to be simplistic.
+Revolver stated that the album was "a pointed rebuke of the athletic guitarwork and scraggly mosh parts of the previous generation — a breakdown-addled, electro-infused, lyrically vapid take on metalcore that was loathed by old-heads as it became the new face of the genre."

+The album's lyrics have been described as being "not safe for work."
+Loudwire stated that the track "Not the American Average" contained "allusions to sexual assault."
+The band stopped playing the track live in 2019.
+Lead singer Danny Worsnop said the decision was because "everyone’s so fucking offended by everything."
+He continued:

+"There’s the whole misogynistic and sexist angle [of the lyrics] that people could criticize it for, and the social climate has reached a point [where] that means we’re going to get ahead of the bullet and retire this one before it becomes an issue.
+I actually can’t stand playing it, so I’m glad – I’ve been trying to drop it for years!"